 Television Engineer

 They lead the team to ensure that the broadcast television equipment is safe and operational.
-Television engineers earn approximately $ 1 Million to $ 1.5 million annually.
+Television engineers earn approximately $104,500 annually.

 Editor And TV Writer

 TV editors and writers help write, plan, coordinate, and evaluate documents and generate advertising copy and publications.
-They earn approximately $50k to $ 1.2 million.
+They earn approximately $65,500 to $98,000.

 TV Broadcast Presenter